24 Comments

 User's avatar

-Rachel Vogeleisen's avatar
+Rachel Vogeleisen Photographer's avatar

 Thank you for this.
 At 61 I am about to decide if I should ditch the secure job and embrace uncertainty and joyful living.
 I’m still hanging onto fear but I know what I do not want anymore. 😱